 But I wasn’t always so clear.
-And even today, in other areas of my life, a veil keeps me from seeing my dreams will crystal clarity.
+And even today, in other areas of my life, a veil keeps me from seeing my dreams with crystal clarity.

-Not knowing what you want can be a scary place to live, though it’s inevitable we’ll all land there at times throughout our lives.
-The key is to know how to get through the uncertainty to the clarity and freedom on the other side.
+Not knowing what you want can be scary, though it’s inevitable we’ll all land there at times throughout our lives.
+The good news is that we usually find clarity and can clearly see what we want.

 The Fear of Claiming Your Dreams